Employers Obligations in Cyprus

 In detail

-Method of salary payment
+Method of salary payment – Employers Obligations in Cyprus

-Employers are required to make salary payments either through a deposit to a bank account or other payment account of the employee’s choice or through a bank cheque in the name of the employee.
+Employers are require to make salary payments either through a deposit to a bank account or other payment account of the employee’s choice or through a bank cheque in the name of the employee.
 Cash payments are exceptionally permitted only if:

 - the employee is still in process of opening a bank account or other payment account (permitted for a maximum period of 4 months from the employee’s hire date)